mala-project/mala/docs/source/CONTRIBUTE.md

 - Sneha Verma (Tensorboard interface)
 - Jon Vogel (Inference parallelization)

-## Contributing to MALA

-MALA is open source software and as such always welcomes additions and improvements.
-However, we kindly ask any contributor to adhere to the following suggestions in order to keep the overall quality and maintainability of the code high.

 ## Versioning and releases

 MALA has a versioning system.
 The version number is only updated when merging